Released April 19, 2014

 Many, many bands have broken up, only to reunite in some manner or another further up the road.
 Sometimes, the breakup is a hiatus that was always meant to end.
 Sometimes, the band members just can’t fucking handle each other any more, and find out later on that they can do it if they try.
 Sometimes a band calls it quits, makes a big deal of it, and then decides that the breakup didn’t need to be so final after all.

 LCD Soundsystem broke up for reasons mostly unknown to the public.
 Perhaps James Murphy didn’t even really know what he was doing when he announced the Garden show as the last one.
 The band played with urgency and fervor, looking like they could keep going for another decade by the end of it.
-It was a puzzling conclusion without much in the way of explanation, even with the superb documentary Shut Up and Play the Hits with a long James Murphy interview interspersed throughout it in 2012.
+It was a puzzling conclusion without much in the way of explanation, even with the superb documentary Shut Up and Play the Hits and the long James Murphy interview interspersed throughout it in 2012.
 Even burnout couldn’t really explain it – there are scenes in that documentary where Murphy is clearly distraught at the decision he’s made, and it makes one wonder what the motivation really was in the end.

 I’ve got thoughts about that, and about the upcoming reunion at Coachella and beyond.
 But first, the album.